mongodb/docs/source/includes/fact-sbe-group-overview.rst

-Starting in version 5.2, MongoDB uses the :ref:`slot-based execution query engine <5.1-rel-notes-sbe>` to execute :pipeline:`$group` stages if either:
+Starting in version 5.2, MongoDB uses the slot-based execution query engine to execute :pipeline:`$group` stages if either:

 - ``$group`` is the first stage in the pipeline.